Support the Cuban People vs. People to People Travel to Cuba

 Here’s the scoop on the approved categories of travel for Americans

-Every American traveler to Cuba is required to choose one of the following approved categories of travel, which are referred to as general licenses.
-But remember, these are not physical licenses.
-They are self-reporting categories that you choose depending on how you will spend your time.
+Every American traveler to Cuba is required to choose one of the following approved categories of travel.
+These are self-reporting categories that you choose depending on how you will spend your time when you travel to Cuba.

 Here’s the full list of categories: